sharetribe/flex-docs/src/docs/introduction/is-flex-right-for-you/index.md

 ## Marketplaces for selling physical or digital products

-You can use Flex for building a marketplace for selling physical products today, but it will probably take a bit longer for you to get your marketplace running, as Flex has less product marketplace specific functionality.
-For example, there are example templates for rentals and services, but no template for selling products yet.
+You can use Flex for building a marketplace for selling physical products today, as Flex support listing stock management.
+However, even if there are example templates for rentals and services, there is no template for selling products yet.
 If you're building a marketplace for selling products, we recommend you to use [FTW-daily](https://github.com/sharetribe/ftw-daily) as a starting point.

-Features specific to marketplaces for selling physical products, like shopping cart, multiple shipping options, inventory management and product variations, can all be achieved with Flex, but you need to do some custom development to build these.
+Aside from stock, features specific to marketplaces for selling physical products, like shopping cart, multiple shipping options, and product variations, can all be achieved with Flex, but you need to do some custom development to build these.
 Similarly, it's possible to build a marketplace that sells digital products, but you will need to do some custom devleopment to integrate a system for storing these files.

 ## Regular marketplaces and reverse marketplaces